Almost Nobody Knows That Parts Of The Iconic Movie One Flew Over The Cuckoo’s Nest Were Filmed In This Tiny Oregon Towns

-One Flew Over the Cuckoo’s Nest is an iconic film that was made almost 50 years ago, but it never loses its luster.
-This 1975 movie was nominated for 10 Academy Awards and won five of them, including Best Picture, Best Actor, Best Actress, Best Director, and Best Adapted Screenplay.
+One Flew Over the Cuckoo's Nest is an iconic film that was made almost 50 years ago, but it never loses its luster.
+This 1975 movie was nominated for 10 Academy Awards and won five of them: Best Picture, Best Actor, Best Actress, Best Director, and Best Adapted Screenplay.
 It was based on the already excellent novel of the same name by Ken Kesey, published in 1962, and the actors involved all did an incredible job portraying his characters.
-What you might not know, though, is that this movie was filmed in Oregon, which was the setting of both the film and the book, and which was home to Kesey himself for most of his life.
-Filming took place in several spots in The Beaver State, but one iconic scene you’ll surely remember was shot in Depoe Bay.
-Read on to learn more about this small town Oregon filming location.
+What you might not know, though, is that this movie was filmed in Oregon, which was the setting for both the film and the book, and which was Kesey's home for most of his life.
+Filming took place in several spots in The Beaver State, but one iconic scene you'll surely remember was shot in Depoe Bay.
+Read on to learn more about this small-town Oregon, One Flew Over the Cuckoo's Nest filming location.

 The two leads in this film were Jack Nicholson, who played Randle McMurphy, a patient at a mental institution, and Louise Fletcher, who worked as a nurse there.
 They both won Academy Awards for their roles.
 Here, they are pictured in a press photo released when the nominations for the 1975 Academy Awards were announced.

 They weren't the only famous actors in this movie, though.
-Danny Devito was in it, too.

 Lots of interesting, sad, and funny things happen in Cuckoo's Nest, but one especially memorable scene was filmed in the small coastal town of Depoe Bay.